lprevedello/RSNA-Spotlight-2023/README.md

 If you do the same steps described previously for the file experiment4.tm you should see something similar to this:
 ![example image](./images/image16.jpg)

-Now that you have a model let's run inference on 4 different cases: [cardiomegaly](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/cardiomegaly.jpg), [effusion](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/effusion.jpg) and [normal](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/normal.jpg), and [pneumonia](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/pneumonia.jpg)
+Now that you have a model let's run inference on 4 different cases: [cardiomegaly](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/cardiomegaly.jpg), [effusion](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/effusion.jpg), [normal](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/normal.jpg), and [pneumonia](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/pneumonia.jpg)